Hedda Hopper: Acting

 She eventually ran away to New York City and began her career in the chorus on the Broadway stage.
 Hopper was not successful in this venture.
 Florenz Ziegfeld called the aspiring starlet a "clumsy cow" and brushed off her pleas for a slot in his lavish Follies.
 After a few years, she joined the theater company of matinee idol DeWolf Hopper, whom she called "Wolfie" and would later marry.

 She remained in the chorus and they toured the country.
 While in the Hopper company, she realized that chorus and understudy jobs were not acting.
 She wanted to act, and she knew she would have to prove herself before she could hope to get anywhere in the theater.
 Hearing that Edgar Selwyn was casting his play The Country Boy for a road tour, she went to his office and talked him into letting her audition for the lead.
 She was given the role and that show toured for thirty-five weeks through forty-eight states.
 She studied singing during the summer and, in the fall, toured with The Quaker Girl in the second lead, the prima donna role.
-The show closed in Albany.
+The show closed in Albany, New York.

 In 1913, she became the fifth wife of DeWolf Hopper, whose previous wives were named Ella, Ida, Edna and Nella.
 The similarity in names caused some friction, as he would sometimes call Elda by the name of one of his former wives.
 Consequently, Elda Hopper paid a numerologist $10 to tell her what name she should use, and the answer was "Hedda".
 She began acting in silent movies in 1915.
 Her motion picture debut was in The Battle of Hearts (1916) with William Farnum, but she made a major splash in Virtuous Wives (1918), in which she established her pattern of playing society women.
 Hopper decided to upstage the film's headline starlet, Anita Stewart, by spending all of her $5,000 salary on a lavish wardrobe from the upscale boutique Lucile, which she wore in the film.
 By 1920, she was commanding $1,000 per week as a free agent in New York; in 1923 she moved to Hollywood and became a contract player for Louis B. Mayer Pictures.
-She appeared in more than 120 movies over her 23 year acting career.
+She appeared in more than 120 movies over her 23-year acting career.